Preston, the UK’s most improved city’ welcomes the Union Lofts, a new development of apartments designed by Philip Thornton from Chase Architecture.

 Preston and the surrounding areas have been a regular headline story in the press and for all the right reasons.
-Regarded for years by many around the UK as simply ‘another area up North’ detailed investigations and research have shown that it is of the best places to live in the UK.
+Regarded for years by many around the UK as simply ‘another city up North’, detailed investigations and research have shown that it is one of the best places to live in the UK.

 It, therefore, comes as no surprise that developers and leading architectural firms are forming an orderly queue to put their stamp on the city.

 Formerly The Union Carriage Works and dating back 125 years, this landmark building has been converted into a collection of 18 studio, one, two and three-bedroom apartments by Etc Urban Developments.

 These design-led homes fuse striking architecture, detailed restoration and contemporary finishes.
 They set a new benchmark for the North West’s fast-rising micro-city.